OmarShehata/map-my-ithaca/README.md

-# map-my-ithaca
+# Map my Ithaca

-Art project for articulating the maps in our heads
+An art project for articulating the maps in our heads